anshshankar/technojam-task/README.md

 task_6:Design a desktop application using python to validate an email.
 (Intermediate)

+task_10:Build a web application that counts the number of words in a paragraph. (easy)

 Futher details are provided in the folder of each task